kalendar/assessments/mathematics/word_problems/low.md

 This domain assesses your skills at solving mathematics problems that are presented in the form of words and stories.

-Your results suggest that your skills at reading and solving mathematics word problems are weak.
+Your results suggest that your skills at reading and solving word problems are weak.
 Particular skills you might focus on include translating words into equations and other mathematical expressions, and using different strategies such as pictures, tables, and pattern-finding to solve problems.